pathakdhruv/GalDynPsrFreq/GalDynPsrFreq/README.txt

 GalDynPsrFreq.fdotdotSB4BH.fdotdotSB4calBH(ldeg, bdeg, dkpc, mul, mub, f, fdotobs) #for calculating the fourth square bracket term of Eq.
 (11) of the paper Pathak and Bagchi (2021)

-Here, for both the cases, in addition to assigning the values of ldeg, bdeg, dkpc, mul, mub, f, and fdotobs, one needs to also assign the measured value of the radial velocity, 'vrad', in km/s.
+Here, for both the cases, in addition to assigning the values of ldeg, bdeg, dkpc, mul, mub, f, and fdotobs, one needs to also assign the measured value of the radial component of the relative velocity of the pulsar, 'vrad', in km/s.

-# 11) Calculate the intrinsic frequency second derivative
+# 11) Calculate the intrinsic second derivative of the frequency

-For dynamical contributions in the second derivative of the frequency, we use the following modules from GalDynPsrFreq.
+For calculating the intrinsic value of the second derivative of the frequency, we use the following modules from GalDynPsrFreq.

 a)When not incorporating the BH contribution to the Milky Way Potential: Model fdotdotintcal- GalDynPsrFreq.fdotdotint.fdotdotintcal(ldeg,bdeg,dkpc,mul,mub,f,fdotobs,vrad,fdotdotobs)